-Later in the day, we will make the short journey to Kimmeridge Bay, where we will shoot the waves washing over the rocky ledges, with the atmospheric folly of Clavell’s Tower perched on the cliffs above the bay making a natural focal point in the background.
-We will stay here until sunset, as the tide will be an ideal height for making the most of the foreground interest.
+Later in the day, we will make the short journey to Kimmeridge Bay (parking charges apply), where we will shoot the waves washing over the rocky ledges, with the atmospheric folly of Clavell’s Tower perched on the cliffs above the bay making a natural focal point in the background.
+We will then make the short journey to our sunset location, the iconic Durdle Door.

-We have designed this workshop with social distancing in mind.
-The group is limited to just 8 participants and there is plenty of room to spread out at all the viewpoints.
-There are two tutors, so this also allows us to split into two separate 'bubbles' (though as a training event, we are excempt from the 'Rule of 6').
-You are guaranteed a high level of individual attention on this workshop.
-As it is a one-day event, we will spend the whole day in the field.
-There will be no car-sharing (the two main locations are just a few miles apart) and we will not stop at any pubs or cafés - so please bring a packed lunch and drink with you.
-With no waiting for lunch to be served and only limited travelling, we will also be able to make the most of the available light and ensure that you benefit from a full day's photography and tuition.
+The group size is limited to just 8 participants and there is plenty of room to to spread out at all the viewpoints.
+Having two tutors means that you will be guaranteed a a high level of individual attention.
+As it is a one-day event, we will spend as much time in the field as possiblle - locations are all just a few miles apart and so we there will not be any need for car sharing.
+We'll have time for a short stop in a local café but it's a long day, so please bring plenty of snacks and drinks with you.
+We'll aim to make the most of the available light and ensure that you benefit from a full day's photography and tuition.

 As we will not start the day with a classroom briefing, we will instead send a comprehensive set of briefing notes for you to study before the workshop.
 On the workshop itself, you can put what you've studied into practice under the guidance of your tutors.